-13.1 Internal Audit will, in conjunction with the Audit and Governance Committee, provide regular reports on its performance and effectiveness drawing upon both quantitative and qualitative measures including feedback from clients, adherence to professional standards and through the opinion of the external auditors.
-Furthermore, there will be mechanisms for quality control/continuous improvement in service delivery through such measures including internal self-assessments, peer reviews and independent external assessment, the latter to be conducted at least every 5 years.
+13.1 Internal Audit will, in conjunction with the Audit and Governance Committee, provide regular reports on its performance and effectiveness drawing upon both quantitative and qualitative measures including feedback adherence to professional standards.
+Furthermore, there will be mechanisms for quality control/continuous improvement in service delivery through such measures including internal self-assessments, peer reviews and independent external assessment, the latter to be conducted at least every five years.